edoarad/assemblies/README.md

     ```
    The script will also attempt to run the simulations.
    After these commands, one can also run the simulations using their name without a path, such as `merge_simulation`
-   instead of `simulations/assemblies/merge_simulation.py`, like so:
+   instead of `simulations.assemblies.merge_simulation`, like so:
    ```sh
    $ merge_simulation
    ...